-LM43603 regulator is an synchronous step-down DC-DC converter capable of driving up to 3 A of load current from an input voltage ranging from 3.5 V to 36 V (42 V abs max).
-The LM43603 provides exceptional efficiency, output accuracy and dropout voltage in a very small solution size.
-An extended family is available in 0.5-A, 1-A, and 2-A load current options in pin to pin compatible packages.
-Peak current mode control is employed to achieve simple control loop compensation and cycleby-cycle current limiting.
-Optional features such as programmable switching frequency, synchronization, power-good flag, precision enable, internal soft-start, extendable soft-start, and tracking provide a flexible and easy to use platform for a wide range of applications.
-Discontinuous conduction and automatic frequency modulation at light loads improve light load efficiency.
-The family requires few components and pin arrangement allows simple, optimum PCB layout.
+The LM43602 regulator is an easv-to-use synchronous step-down DC-DC converter capable of driving up to 2 A of load current from an input voltage ranging from 3.5 V to 36 V (42-V absolute maximum).
+The LM43602 provides exceptional efficiency, output accuracy, and dropout voltage in a very small solution size.
+An extended family is available in 0.5-A, 1-A, and 3-A load current options in pin-to-pin compatible packages.
+Peak current-mode control is employed to achieve simple control loop compensation and cycleby-cycle current limiting.
+Optional features such as programmable switching frequency, synchronization, power-good flag, precision enable, internal soft start, extendable soft start, and tracking provide a flexible and easy-to-use platform for a wide range of applications.
+Discontinuous conduction and automatic frequency modulation at light loads improve light-load efficiency.
+The family requires few external components and terminal arrangement allows simple, optimum PCB layout.
 Protection features include thermal shutdown, V{CC} undervoltage lockout, cycle-by-cycle current limit, and output short circuit protection.
-The LM43603 device is available in the HTSSOP / PWP 16 leaded package (5.1 mm x 6.6 mm × 1.2 mm) and VSON-16 package with wettable flanks.
-HTSSOP package is pin-to-pin compatible with LM43600, LM43601, LM43602, LM46000, LM46001, LM46002.
-VSON-16 package is only pinto-pin compatible with LM43602.
+The LM43602 device is available in a 16lead HTSSOP package (5.1 mm × 6.6 mm × 1.2 mm) and 16-pin VSON package with wettable flanks.